Matter Does Not Define

 Matter Does Not Define is the third studio album by English rock band the Lathums.
 The album was released on 28 February 2025 through Modern Sky UK.

 The album's lead single "No Direction" was released on 15 July 2024, with the album being announced on 28 October 2024.
 The second single "Stellar Cast" was followed by the release of third single "Long Shadows" on 6 December 2024.
 The album was released a week earlier, as the original release date was 7 March.

+The album cover image is looking down through the spiral staircase at the Art Deco Midland Hotel in Morecambe, Lancashire, England.

 Background

 The band's lead singer Alex Moore spoke of the album, saying “We’ve had a lot of fun creating album three.
 Though only a couple of years have passed since our last album, it feels like we’ve matured immensely as musicians."
 He described a lyric from "Reflections of Lessons Left" as “powerful and important to the times we live in”.
 The lyric was the first one written for the album and Moore noted it as “the catalyst for the whole album, setting its tone and message.”

 "When will they learn that it’s not matter that defines a being?
 It’s the reflections of the lessons they leave."